On Absolute Equivalence and Linearization I: -Dynamic Linearization

 Lemma \ref{noTotLemma} applies, indicating that $I\subset \lbb I, \theta^5,\theta^6\rbb$ also represents a $\mathcal{C}$-regular Cartan prolongation with $(\lbb I, \theta^5,\theta^6\rbb; \ed t)$ being strongly linear.
 A direct verification of this fact will be left to the interested reader.
 We note that this linearization of $(M,I;\tau)$ is different from the one given by \cite[Example 48]{Sluis}; the latter is obtained by differentiating $u$ instead of $v$.

 \end{Example}

 The following theorem will serve as a basis for classifying $\ut$-dynamically linearizable type $(n,2)$ systems.

-\begin{theorem} A type $(n,2)$ CTS $(M,I;\tau)$ is $\ut$-dynamically linearizable if and only if it admits a $\mathcal{C}$-regular Cartan prolongation $(N,J;\sigma)$ (with extension length $K$) satisfying: \begin{enumerate}[\bf i.] \item{$(N,J;\sigma)$ is strongly linear;} \item{each relative extension $I_k$ is a CTS;} \item{$\rank(I_{k+1}/I_k) =1$, for all $k = 0,\ldots,K-1$.} \end{enumerate} \end{theorem} \emph{Proof.} By Lemma \ref{typen2dynLinLemma}, it suffices to justify {\bf iii} in $(\Rightarrow)$.
-Suppose that we have already a $\mathcal{C}$-regular Cartan prolongation of $(M,I;\tau)$ satisfying {\bf i} and {\bf ii}.
-By Corollary \ref{totalFollowedbypartialCor}, as $k$ increases from $0$, the simple Cartan prolongations represented by $I_{k}\subsetneq I_{k+1}$ are a number of (if any) successive total prolongations followed by rank-$1$ Cartan prolongations.
-If there is any total prolongation in this list, we can apply Lemma \ref{noTotLemma} to find a $\mathcal{C}$-regular Cartan prolongation of $(M,I;\tau)$ with a lower rank and still satisfying {\bf i} and {\bf ii}.
-Continue until either $J = I$ or none of $I_k\subsetneq I_{k+1}$ represents a total prolongation.
+\begin{theorem} A type $(n,2)$ CTS $(M,I;\tau)$ is $\ut$-dynamically linearizable if and only if either it is already strongly linear, or it admits a $\mathcal{C}$-regular Cartan prolongation $(N,J;\sigma)$ (with extension length $K$) satisfying: \begin{enumerate}[\bf i.] \item{$(N,J;\sigma)$ is strongly linear;} \item{each relative extension $I_k$ is a CTS;} \item{$\rank(I_{k+1}/I_k) =1$, for all $k = 0,\ldots,K-1$.} \end{enumerate} \end{theorem} \emph{Proof.} By Lemma \ref{typen2dynLinLemma}, it suffices to justify {\bf iii} in $(\Rightarrow)$.
+Suppose that we already have a $\mathcal{C}$-regular Cartan prolongation of $(M,I;\tau)$ satisfying {\bf i} and {\bf ii}.
+By Corollary \ref{totalFollowedbypartialCor}, as $k$ increases from $0$, the simple Cartan prolongations represented by $I_{k}\subsetneq I_{k+1}$ are a number of (if any) successive total prolongations followed by Cartan prolongations of order 1.
+If there is any total prolongation in this list, we can apply Lemma \ref{noTotLemma} to find a $\mathcal{C}$-regular Cartan prolongation of $(M,I;\tau)$ with a lower order and still satisfying {\bf i} and {\bf ii}.
+Continue until either $J = I$ or none of $I_k\subsetneq I_{k+1}$ represents a total prolongation; the former case implies that $I$ is strongly linear, by Theorem~\ref{totprolLinear} and Lemma~\ref{noTotLemma}, and the latter case implies \textbf{iii}.

 \begin{Def} We say that a type $(n,2)$ CTS $(M,I;\tau)$ has \emph{class $K$} if it is $\ut$-dynamically linearizable with $K$ being the minimal integer such that there exists a $\mathcal{C}$-regular Cartan prolongation (with extension length $K$) of $(M,I;\tau)$ satisfying the conditions {\bf i}-{\bf iii} in Theorem \ref{typen2LinTheorem}.
 If $(M,I;\tau)$ is not $\ut$-dynamically linearizable, we say that it has \emph{class $\infty$}. \end{Def}